konogannn/r-type/README.md

 ### Dependency Management

-- System dependencies are installed via `install_dependencies.sh` (Linux) or `install_dependencies.ps1` (Windows)
+- All dependencies, including SFML, are managed exclusively via vcpkg.
-- SFML can be used from the system or downloaded automatically via CMake FetchContent
+- No CMake FetchContent fallback is provided; vcpkg is required.
-- No manual SFML download needed for development
+- No manual SFML download needed for development.